jhusak/convert_atascii_utf8/README.md

 ## Tools
 ### convertatasciitoutf8

+Usage: convertatasciitoutf8 [-7] <atasciifilein> <utf8fileout>

 converts ATASCII files to UTF-8 encoded files, that look the same as on Atari 8-bit.
-The files can be edited, and then backconverted with tool:
+Optional 7 bit mode (-7 option) strips eight bit, making inverse characters not inversed.
+The files can be edited then, and then backconverted with tool:

 ### convertutf8toatascii

+Usage: convertutf8toatascii <utf8filein> <atasciifileout>

 which converts UTF-8 files with inverse characters encoded - back to plain ATASCII 8-bit files.
+If eight bit was not stripped, this operation is reversible to previous.

 ### change inverse filter
 The chinv command changes inverse of ATASCII characters, when inversed characters are stored as unicode codes, and converting plain <128 characters to unicode inversed.